Muhammad's views on Jews: Banu Qurayza

 After the Battle of the Trench in 627, the Jews of Banu Qurayza were accused of conspiring with the Meccans.
 According to Watt, though Qurayza does not appear to have committed any overt hostile act and been overtly correct in their behavior, they had most likely been involved in negotiations with the enemy."
 Marco Scholler believes the Banu Qurayza were "openly, probably actively," supporting Meccans and their allies.
 Nasr writes that it was discovered that Qurayzah had been complicit with the enemy during the Battle.

-The Qurayza were fought and then defeated in battle, and then were allowed an arbitrator to decide their punishment.
-A previously allied tribe, Aws, pleaded with Muhammad for him to select an arbitrator from within the ranks of Aws.
-Banu Qurayza were appointed Sa'd ibn Mua'dh, a leading man among the allied Aws, a tribe that converted to Islam, whom they believed would judge in their favour.
-Sa'd passed an execution sentence against the Qurayza and 600-900 Qurayza men were beheaded (except for the few who chose to convert to Islam), all women and children enslaved, and their properties confiscated.
-Watt writes that some of the Arab tribe of Aws wanted to honour their old alliance with Qurayza, are said to have asked Muhammad to forgive the Qurayza for their sake as Muhammad had previously forgiven the Nadir for the sake of Abd-Allah ibn Ubayy.

 A minority of Muslim scholars reject the incident holding that Ibn Ishaq, the first biographer of Muhammad, supposedly gathered many details of the incident from descendants of the Qurayza Jews themselves.
 These descendants allegedly embellished or manufactured details of the incident by borrowing from histories of Jewish persecutions during Roman times.